torres11991/dap-curriculum/Contributing.md

 ## Sprints

-We work in 12 week sprints that align from the cohort Demo Day to cohort Demo Day.
+We work in 12 week sprints that align from the cohort Orientation day to cohort Orientation Day.

 Enhancement and Bug Issues are created in the respective project repositories under the Issues tab.